 How to get to Zagreb Airport from Zagreb city centre – Pleso Prijevoz

-If you are looking for a comparitively cheap way to get to Zagreb city centre from the airport, look no further than the bus shuttle service called Pleso Prijevoz (Pleso – the name of the village near where the airport is located – transfer).
+If you are looking for a comparatively cheap way to get to Zagreb city centre from the airport, look no further than the bus shuttle service called Pleso Prijevoz.
 The ride takes about 40 minutes to the main Zagreb bus station, which is generally pretty central and just a short walk from the train station and centre, and tickets cost 40 kuna one way.
 The timetable allegedly follows through with the flight schedule, and you can learn more about the shuttle timetable on the official website.
 Tickets can be bought through the driver.

 In addition to that option, it might be even cheaper (10 kuna) with the new 290 bus service between Velika Gorica and Zagreb Kvaternik Square, which started last year.
 The journey to the centre takes about 1 hour 15 mins, with some 16 stops altogether.